colossatr0n/osxnav/README.md

 Run:
 `cargo run`

-Or, after building, run the executable `osxnav` in `target/debug`.
+Or, after building, run the executable `./osxnav` in `target/debug`.

-This executable can be bound to an automation in Automator: Automator > New > Quick Action > Run Shell Script > `./path/to/osxnav`.
+This executable can be bound to an automation in Automator, which can then be bound to a key binding:
+- Automator > New > Quick Action > Run Shell Script > `./path/to/osxnav`.
+- System Preferences > Keyboard > Shortcuts > Services

 ## Features
 ```